Syed-Hamza-Zahir/Prima/README.md

 kubectl get service
 ```

-### Access the API
+## Access the API
+### From inside minikube
 Access your Python API server through the Minikube IP address and NodePort.
-You may need to use Minikube commands to retrieve the IP and port.
+You will need to use Minikube commands to retrieve the IP and port.
 To access your Python API server deployed on Minikube, you'll need to follow these steps:

 Get Minikube IP:
 ```bash